OtmaneDaoudi/Chessy/README.md

-# ChessProject
-Creating a chess game using search algorithms.
+A first attempt to create a chess game using python and the kivy library.

-## Project Notes
-*this project is made using python 3.10*
+The game uses the famous MinMax algorithm in addition to the Alpha-Beta pruning optimization.